aaschuster/thrill-tracker-backend/README.md

 # Thrill Tracker Backend

 This project is a RESTful API built with Express and Knex for my thrill-tracker project.
-This project is still just in the beginning stages of being built but the plan is for it to handle many users and the ride data can be customized/crowd sourced by the user base.
+This project is still a work in progress and the plan is for it to handle many users and the ride data can be customized/crowd sourced by the user base.

 ### Setup